vaguue/net-runner-engine/README.md

 net.run(dstDir, { upload: true }).then(url => console.log('[*] uploaded', url)); //simulate network and upload results to http://net-runner.xyz
 ```
 After running this script you'll see appropriate PCAP files for each interface of each network's node in 'files' directory.
+## Documentation
+Documentation for this module can be found [here](https://www.net-runner.xyz/blog/M2w2RJCxrg)
 ## Architecture
 The structure of internal config is shown below:
 ```